sylvathle/FLARE/README.md

 ./sim test.mac
 ```
 If everything runs fine, a folder called "results/ICRP145/scenario_thickness/" should be created, where CSV files containing the results are created.
-Each run creates 5 files with pattern YYYYMMDD-HHmmss-XXXXXXX\_nt\_Dose.csv, where XXXXXXX is a random string of numbers.
-Each file contains the absorbed dose (proton_AD) and Dose equivalent (proton_DE) for each organ, and each primary energy bin.
+Each run creates 5 files with the pattern YYYYMMDD-HHmmss-XXXXXXX\_nt\_Dose.csv, where XXXXXXX is a random string of numbers.
+Each file contains the absorbed dose (proton_AD) and Dose equivalent (proton_DE) for each organ and each primary energy bin.

 ### Macros commands

-The macros should work with the usual macro commands, plus some that have been defined for simulating a human phantom in an aluminium shell.
+The macros should work with the usual macro commands, plus some that have been defined for simulating a human phantom in an aluminum shell.

 Define the location of the CSV file that specifies the organs/parts to be included in the scene.
 ```
 /SIM/scoring/csvBodies ../scene/organsAndVest.csv
 ```
-There is an example, bodiesAndVest.csv, in the ICRP145_vest (or the scene folder) that can be targeted directly.
+There is an example, organsAndVest.csv, in the ICRP145_vest (or the scene folder) that can be targeted directly.
-In the current state of the project,../scene is hard-coded, so the files containing the tetrahedrons of each organ (.body) should be in this folder.
+In the current state of the project,../scene is hard-coded, so the files containing the tetrahedra of each organ (.body) should be in this folder.
 You must then create a folder G4/scene and copy all the files of ICRP145_vest available in the [dataset](https://zenodo.org/records/19456639) on Zenodo.
 If the original phantom from the Geant4 examples is used, there is no need to call this line (it will be ignored); however, the environment variable PHANTOM_PATH needs to be defined and point to the folder examples/advanced/ICRP145_HumanPhantoms/build/ICRP145data/ of your Geant4 installation.